-As Roland leaned on his cane, he reached into his pocket.
-“Here,” he said, handing a paper to his caretaker, “read this one….”
+Shortly into their walk, Roland leaned on his cane, “Here,” he said, handing a paper to Anna, “read this one.”

 Roland’s eyes welled with tears.

 “There, there, now,” Anna said, dabbing his face, “I’ll read it to you, but take my arm, okay?”
 She steadied him and read, “Whosoever shall call on the name of the Lord shall be saved.
 1942.”

 “I understand the first part, but what does the date have to do with the Bible verse?
 I’m guessing there’s a story that goes with it.
 Let’s get you inside.
 Then you can tell me all about it.”

 Once inside, Roland told Anna about his salvation experience in 1942.
 He had turned his life over to the Lord while serving in the Armed Forces during World War II.
 For eight years, until he came home, he had written Bible verses while in the barracks.
 The promises he treasured most were those his fiancée mailed to him.
 Daily, he would slip a verse into the pocket of his uniform.
 When danger loomed and emotions welled, he’d touch his pocket and recharge his soul by remembering the verse.
 He didn’t know what the outcome of the war would be, but he knew his eternal soul was secure.

 “Anna,” Roland said, “those verses gave me courage.
 When I finally came home and married my sweetheart, we wrote Bible promises together.”

 “So, you started way back in ’42?
 No wonder you have such a collection.”